yakimka/picodi/README.md

 - **Parameters**:
   - `fn`: The function into which dependencies will be injected.

-### `resource(fn)`
+### `dependency(*, scope_class)`

-Decorator to declare a resource, which ensures that the provided function is treated as a singleton and that its lifecycle is managed across the application.
+Decorator to declare a dependency with a specific scope.

 Should be placed first in the decorator chain (on top).

 - **Parameters**:
-  - `fn`: A generator function that yields a resource.
+  - `scope_class`: A class that defines the scope of the dependency.
+    Available scopes are `NullScope` (default), `SingletonScope`, and `ParentCallScope`.

 ### `init_dependencies()`

-Initializes all declared resources.
+Initializes all global scoped dependencies.
 Typically called at the startup of the application.

 Can be called as `init_dependencies()` in sync context and `await init_dependencies()` in async context.

 ### `shutdown_dependencies()`

-Cleans up all resources.
+Call all dependencies teardowns.
-It should be called when the application is shutting down to ensure proper resource cleanup.
+It should be called when the application is shutting down to ensure proper cleanup.

 Can be called as `shutdown_dependencies()` in sync context and `await shutdown_dependencies()` in async context.

 ### `registry` object

-Registry object to manage dependencies and resources.
+Registry object to manage dependencies.

 #### `registry.override(dependency, new_dependency)`